 - Maintaining coordination and close communication with Management Team;

-- Keeping Business Manager and Executive Director apprised in advance of requisitions for equipment, materials, and supplies to keep within limits of project and department budget;
+- Keeping Finance and Executive Director apprised in advance of requisitions for equipment, materials, and supplies to keep within limits of project and department budget;

 - Recruiting, hiring, training, and supervising field staff and instructors in collaboration with members of Management Team.